What, how, and why: Safety observations and examples

-Note that when performing safety observations, it is important to remember that safety observations are not inspections; supervisors should focus on dialogue, not discipline.
+Note that when performing safety observations, it’s important to focus on dialogue, not discipline.
+Sometimes corrective actions may be necessary, especially when you see dangerous behaviors.

 Performing safety observations

-These forms can be maintained as part of a continuous improvement program for safety purposes and to keep track of tasks.
+When performing observations, you may choose to use forms or checklists for different scenarios or work areas.
+These forms can be part of a continuous improvement program for safety purposes.
 However, as a supervisor, listening to employees’ views should be the most crucial part of the observation, not just checking off boxes.

 Supervisors should ask open-ended questions (why, how, what, when, who) to gain an understanding of the task, not in an attempt to make an example of what they believe is wrong.
-The overall goals of the safety observation should be kept in mind; remember, observations should be about solving safety problems collaboratively, not trying to place blame!
+Remember, observations should be about solving safety problems collaboratively, not trying to place blame!

-A possible safety observation scenario will be outlined as an example.
-The given scenario involves a supervisor watching an employee clean a tank with solvent.
-The supervisor will ask questions related to the task, such as appropriate personal protective equipment, safe ventilation, and working procedures.
+The scenario below involves a supervisor watching an employee clean a tank with solvent.
+The supervisor asks questions related to the task, such as appropriate personal protective equipment, safe ventilation, and working procedures.

 Supervisor: Hi!
 I see you’re on tank-cleaning duty today.
 Do you mind if I perform a safety observation?
 I’d just be asking you some questions while you work.